chrisguest75/docker_examples/90_containerd/README.md

 ZFS is sadly quite painful with Docker in Docker and similar scenarios.
 It might be best to avoid the problem by creating a volume in your ZFS pool, formatting that volume to ext4, and having docker use "overlay2" on top of that, instead of "zfs".

-zfs create -s -V 20GB zroot/docker
+zfs create -s -V 20GB rpool/docker
+mkfs.ext4 /dev/zvol/rpool/docker

+mkdir -p /mnt/docker

-mkfs.ext4 /dev/zvol/zroot/docker
+sudo mount /dev/zvol/zroot/docker /mnt/docker

 # add the mount to /etc/fstab
 mount /dev/zvol/zroot/docker /var/lib/docker
 The zfs create -s is for sparse volumes.
 Analogous to thin provisioning on LVM.